Double Schubert polynomials do have saturated Newton polytopes: Introduction

-\begin{definition} The {\it double Schubert polynomial} $\fS_\pi(\ttt, \sss) \in\ZZ[t_1,\ldots,t_p,s_1,\dots,s_p]$ of a permutation $\pi \in \fS_p$ is defined recursively in the following way.
-First we define $\fS_{\pi_0}=\prod_{i+j\leq p}(t_i-s_j)$, and for any permutation $\pi$ and transposition $\mathfrak{s}_i$ with $\ell(\mathfrak{s}_i\pi)<\ell(\pi)$ we set
+\begin{definition} The {\it double Schubert polynomial} $\fS_\pi(\ttt, \sss) \in\ZZ[t_1,\ldots,t_p,s_1,\dots,s_p]$ of a permutation $\pi \in \mathscr{S}_p$ is defined recursively in the following way.
+First we define $\fS_{\pi_0}=\prod_{i+j\leq p}(t_i-s_j)$, and for any permutation $\pi$ and transposition $\sigma_i$ with $\ell(\sigma_i\pi)<\ell(\pi)$ we set

-where $\fS_{p}$ acts only on $\ZZ[t_1,\ldots,t_p]$ by permutation of variables.
-The \emph{(ordinary) Schubert polynomial} $\fS_\pi(\ttt, \mathbf{0}) \in\ZZ[t_1,\ldots,t_p]$ is obtained from $\fS_\pi$ by setting $s_j = 0$ for all $j$. \end{definition} The monomial expansion of ordinary Schubert polynomials has been combinatorially analyzed using different objects such as compatible sequences \cite{BILLEY_JOCKUSH_STANLEY}, reduced pipe dreams \cite{fomin1994grothendieck,BERGERON_BILLEY}, and Kohnert diagrams \cite{KOHNERT}.
+where $\mathscr{S}_p$ acts only on $\ZZ[t_1,\ldots,t_p]$ by permutation of variables.
+The \emph{(ordinary) Schubert polynomial} $\fS_\pi(\ttt, \mathbf{0}) \in\ZZ[t_1,\ldots,t_p]$ is obtained from $\fS_\pi$ by setting each variable $s_j$ equal to $0$. \end{definition} The monomial expansion of ordinary Schubert polynomials has been combinatorially analyzed using different objects such as compatible sequences \cite{BILLEY_JOCKUSH_STANLEY}, reduced pipe dreams \cite{fomin1994grothendieck,BERGERON_BILLEY}, and Kohnert diagrams \cite{KOHNERT}.
 The description using pipe dreams also works for the double Schubert polynomials \cite[Corollary 16.30]{miller2005combinatorial}.
+We also have a formula for double Schubert polynomials using bumpless pipe dreams \cite{LLS}.

 Following \cite{monical2019newton}, we say that a polynomial $f = \sum_{\bn}c_{\bn}\xx^\bn\in \ZZ[x_1,\ldots,x_n]$ has the \emph{Saturated Newton Polytope property} (SNP property for short) if the support $\supp(f)=\{\bn\in\NN^n\mid c_\bn \neq 0\}$ of $f$ is equal to $\text{Newton}(f)\cap\NN^n$, where $\text{Newton}(f) = \text{ConvexHull}\{\bn\in\NN^n\mid c_\bn \neq 0\}$ denotes the \emph{Newton polytope} of $f$; in other words, if the support of $f$ consists of the integer points of a polytope.